White Dwarf Structure and Binary Inspiral Gravitational Waves from Quantum Hadrodynamics: Introduction

 \section{Introduction}

-The detection of gravitational waves (GWs) by the LIGO/Virgo Collaborations~\cite{LIGOScientific:2016aoc,LIGOScientific:2017vwq,LIGOScientific:2018mvr} signifies that astronomy has entered the era of multi-messenger observations, providing a new means to probe the nature of compact objects such as black holes (BHs) and neutron stars (NSs).
-The space-based detectors like LISA~\cite{LISA:2017pwj}, Taiji~\cite{Hu:2017mde}, and TianQin~\cite{TianQin:2015yph} which are scheduled to be launched in the 2030s aim to the GWs with frequency $0.1$mHz-$0.1$Hz.
-One of the sources of these space-based low-frequency GW detectors is the white dwarf (WD) binaries~\cite{Ruiter:2007xx,Yu:2010fq,Tamanini:2018cqb,McNeill:2019rct,Wolz:2020sqh,Korol:2020lpq,Gibney:2024nature}---another kind of compact object in the universe.
+The detection of gravitational waves (GWs) by the LIGO/Virgo Collaborations~\cite{LIGOScientific:2016aoc,LIGOScientific:2017vwq,LIGOScientific:2018mvr} signifies that astronomy has entered the era of multi-messenger observations.
+This advancement provids a new means to investigate the nature of compact objects such as black holes (BHs) and neutron stars (NSs).
+The space-based detectors like LISA~\cite{LISA:2017pwj}, Taiji~\cite{Hu:2017mde}, and Tianqin~\cite{TianQin:2015yph} which are scheduled to be launched in the 2030s aim to the GWs with frequency $0.1$mHz-$0.1$Hz.
+One of the sources of these space-based low-frequency GW detectors is the white dwarf (WD) binaries~\cite{Ruiter:2007xx,Yu:2010fq,McNeill:2019rct,Wolz:2020sqh,Korol:2020lpq,Gibney:2024nature}---another kind of compact object in the universe.